 Director of Historic Preservation & Site Supervisor of Roper House

 A South Carolina native, Will is a graduate of Wofford College and the Clemson/College of Charleston Program in Historic Preservation.
 For five years he apprenticed with Richard Marks Restorations and worked on a variety of 18th and 19th century buildings in historic Charleston.
 As Property Manager for Historic Charleston Foundation for eight years, he oversaw everything from maintenance to hurricane preparedness for the Nathaniel Russell and Aiken-Rhett Houses.
-As Director of Historic Preservation for CAHPT, Will carefully manages important preservation projects across the sites, while assuming responsibility for the daily operations of Roper House.
+As Director of Historic Preservation for RHJF, Will carefully manages important preservation projects across the sites, while assuming responsibility for the daily operations of Roper House.